-As of December 31, 2022, we held 74 trademarks and five patents, as well as four pending trademarks and one pending patent, which we believe are important to protect our intellectual property.
+As of December 31, 2023, we held 87 trademarks and three patents, as well as three pending trademarks and no pending patents, which we believe are important to protect our intellectual property.
 We believe our intellectual property distinguishes our business from our competition and is integral to our continued success in the area of clinical communication and collaboration solutions.
-The expiration dates of these trademarks range from 2023 to 2033 and can be extended for 10-year periods upon renewals.
+The expiration dates of these trademarks range from 2024 to 2034 and can be extended for 10-year periods upon renewals.